SysKitTeam/docs-point/get-to-know-syskit-point/point-starter-kit.md

   * Automatically detect inactive SharePoint sites, groups, and teams.
   * Define policies for keeping, deleting, or archiving data.

-## Set Up Your SysKit Point
+## Set Up Your Syskit Point

-Now that you know just some of the benefits of using SysKit Point, **there are a few things you'll need to set up before you can start**.
+Now that you know just some of the benefits of using Syskit Point, **there are a few things you'll need to set up before you can start**.

 Follow the instructions in these articles to get started: